MaloDaHood/Cpp/README.md

 ***

 - ## On Linux
-> If a Makerfile is present
+> If a Makefile is present

 ``$ make``